How Russia is helping the US reassert its dominance in European security | DW | 06.02.2022

 The crisis in Ukraine is threatening to become a new war at the gates of Europe.
 But the threat has yielded political dividends for the US as NATO's supremacy is reasserted and Nord Stream 2 is on the verge of collapse.

-On Friday morning, China and Russia called in a joint declaration for a halt to NATO expansion as both governments continue to freely offer every country in their respective orbits some of the most powerful arguments that any of them have managed to garner in decades to sign up to the alliance.
+On Friday morning, China and Russia called in a joint declaration for a halt to NATO expansion, as both governments continue to freely offer every country in their respective orbits some of the most powerful arguments in decades to sign up to the alliance.

-Point in case for their arguments is one of Russia's neighbors — no, not Ukraine — but Finland.
-Historically the country has been a cautious player in a very sensitive geopolitical theater; public opposition among Finns to their country joining NATO had never dropped below 53%, not even in the wake of Russia's 2014 invasion and annexation of Crimea.
+Case in point for their arguments is one of Russia's neighbors — no, not Ukraine — but Finland.
+Historically, the country has been a cautious player in a very sensitive geopolitical theater; public opposition among Finns to their country joining NATO had never dropped below 53%, not even in the wake of Russia's 2014 invasion and annexation of Crimea.

-But now the distant drum of wars on the Russian-Ukrainian border have brought about one of the most dramatic changes in outlook since the annexation.
-While opposition to joining the alliance has dropped to a record low, a study just released by the thinktank Toivo for the polling agency Kantar found that in the event of a Russian invasion of Ukraine, 60% of Finns would support joining NATO.
+But now the distant drums of war on the Russian-Ukrainian border have brought about one of the most dramatic changes in outlook since the annexation.
+While opposition to joining the alliance has dropped to a record low, a study just released by the think tank Toivo for the polling agency Kantar found that in the event of a Russian invasion of Ukraine, 60% of Finns would support joining NATO.

 The same trend has been recorded among the Swedish public‚ and given the closeness of military cooperation between the two Scandinavian countries, analysts believe that membership for one of the two would automatically mean the other also signing up.
 It would seem that Moscow's overt threat of political and military action against Sweden and Finland has had little effect on their nations' outlook on collective defense.